D04: The Role of a Lietime

 BLEEZ: Tell me, angel, what is your name?

 BARGIE: Oh, I'm no angel.
 I'm just a ship.
 My name is Bargie, short for Bargarean Jade.
-I just work Craft Services, is all.
+I-I just work Craft Services, is-is all.

 BLEEZ: Oh, my goodness.
-Ees like looking at a baby before it is born.
+Is like looking at a baby before it is born.

 BAJANKLES & BARGIE: What?